Oliver-Mustoe/Oliver-Mustoe-Tech-Journal/tech_journal_backups/SEC-480/Milestone_4.md

 I would then go down a very long road in which my CA still didn’t work, but I found the solution, which is that I need to add “-credential” to the install command for install an enterprise root CA. So I did the following to cleanup the other 2 CA’s and install another “oliver-DC1-CA:

-Ran `Uninstall-AdcsCertificationAuthority`, rebooted, and deleted the certificates in “Manage computer certificates” following shows cleaned certificates folder, deleted 2 certificates named “oliver-DC1-CA” and “olivermustoe-DC1-CA” (essentially removed the old CA’s names):
+Ran `Uninstall-AdcsCertificationAuthority`, rebooted, and deleted the certificates in “Manage computer certificates”.
+Following shows cleaned certificates folder, deleted 2 certificates named “oliver-DC1-CA” and “olivermustoe-DC1-CA” (essentially removed the old CA’s names):

 ![image048](https://user-images.githubusercontent.com/71083461/216636055-13c991c7-e2f7-47c0-a680-46784ddcdd5f.gif)